zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 Curt says, “If you line the right pockets, it’s not difficu lt to pull some strings to get what you want.”
 “To line (line) the right pockets” me ans to give money to powerful people so that they will make a particular de cision or take a particular view on something.
 You’re basically influencing them ill egally – unethically – by giving them money.
 This is a type of what we would call more generally “corruption,” where people in the government are takin g money, or houses or vacations or whatever, in exchange for making certain decisio ns to help the people who gave him or her that money.
 That’s what it  means to line someone’s pockets.
 He says, “it’s not difficult to pull some strings t o get what you want.”
 The phrase “to pull some strings” means to do something i n secret, something unusual, perhaps unethical to influence a person or a  situation.
 It doesn’t always have to be something that is illegal.
 “To pull some st rings” means simply to use your influence – your power to get something done.
 But  with Curt, we kind of think it is unethical!

  Josey says, “Are you suggesting that our company use bribery to get preferential treatment on our bid?”
 “Bribery” (bribery) is the i llegal practice of giving money to politicians or other decision-makers to make them do wha t you want to do, so it’s to line someone’s pockets, as we said earlier.
 That’s br ibery, and the verb is “to bribe.”
-“Preferential treatment” means someone is goi ng to be favorable toward you; they’re going to make decisions that help you or your  organization.
+“Preferential treatment” means someone is going to be favorable toward you; they’re going to make decisions that help you or your  organization.
 Again, if this is done because they received a bribe then that woul d be illegal and unethical.

 Curt says, “I’m simply saying that backroom deals are business a s usual in the government.”
 A “backroom (one word) deal” is an agree ment that happens in secret, without people knowing about it, certainly witho ut the general public – the average person knowing about it.
 “Business as usual” here means the way things have always been done in this particular kind of bu siness or in this type of organization, in this case the government.
 Curt is saying  that the government always has these secret agreements – these secret deals, that ’s business as usual – as normal.